Chelsea will finish in the top four instead of Liverpool after signing Moises Caicedo, says Paul Merson

 Plus: Paul Merson believes Tottenham fans are in for an entertaining season under Ange Postecoglou; Questions whether Arsenal can handle the expectation to challenge for the Premier League title; Insists Newcastle must finish in the top four to build on last season

-Chelsea already look a hundred times better than last season and with Moises Caicedo set to sign, they'll finish in the top four instead of Liverpool.
+Chelsea already look a hundred times better than last season and with Moises Caicedo moving to Stamford Bridge, they'll finish in the top four instead of Liverpool.

 You could see in Sunday's game that both clubs need Caicedo and that's why he's going for £115m.
 Is he worth that?
 Not for me, but Chelsea supporters won't care how much they pay.